scottlinuxden/internetSentinel/README.md

 Internet Sentinel is a software and hardware solution that monitors the Internet connection in a Local Area Network and if not ON-LINE (checked via Internet Server ping) will power cycle an attached cable modem via the connected IoT Power Relay from Digital-loggers.com.
-Will aslo performs a speed test of your Internet connection and will power cycle your cable modem if the download speed reported is below a threshold to attempt to get a faster connection to the ISP.
+Also performs a speed test of your Internet connection and will power cycle your cable modem if the download speed reported is below a threshold.
+This will attempt to get a faster connection to the ISP.
 Voice notifications are possible with a set of speakers that connect to the headphone jack of the RPI.

 ## Features
-* Internet Service Monitoring (Power Cycles attached cable modem if any of the following is true)
+* Internet Service Monitoring (Power Cycles attached cable modem if any of the following is true):
   * No ping response from configurable Internet Server (Google 8.0.8.8 is default)
   * Internet speed test to best closest server is below a download floor threshold in Mbps
-* Internet Speed Test with the following statistics reported
+* Internet Speed Test with the following statistics reported:
   * Ping time in milliseconds
   * Download speed in Mbps
   * Upload speed in Mbps